-Based on the discussion with the school during the personal hearing, the school has not invested any amount in the plan assets in accordance with the requirement of AS-15.
+Based on the discussion with the school during the personal hearing, the school has not invested any amount in the plan assets in accordance with the requirement of AS-15 and not complied with the directions given in order no. FDE15(212) PSB/2019/1295-1299 dated 29.03.2019 issued for academic session 2017-18 and Order no. F.DE-15/Act-I/WPC-4109/Part/13/902-906 dated 26.09.2017.
 During the discussion the school also provided details of fund balance with DAV CMC in respect of payment made to DAV CMC towards maintenance of gratuity and leave encashment including the interest accrued.
 However, this investment in the form of fund balance maintained by DAV CMC.
 The balance disclosed by the school based on records maintained by the DAV CMC as on 31.03.2019 have been indicated below.